Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem

-which implies either $C_3=C_1$, or $\mathring{Rc}=0$ and $C_2=0$.
-In the first case, $(M^4, g)$ is half locally conformally flat.
+which implies that either $C_3=C_1$, or $\mathring{Rc}=0$ and $C_2=0$.
+In the first case, when $C_3=C_1$, it follows that $W^{-}\equiv 0$ and $(M^4, g)$ is half locally conformally flat.
 In the second case, $(M^4, g)$ is Einstein with half nonnegative isotropic curvature.
 So Theorem \ref{thm:main} follows as before. \end{proof}